 Gut health is a hot topic these days, with a particular focus on the microbiome — a term which refers to the microscopic bacteria and amino acids that populate the human body and help keep us in balance.
 Research suggests that maintaining a healthy gut is the first step to healing many common health problems, including, surprisingly, hair thinning and hair loss, due to the way our bacteria helps us process biotin.
 In fact, maintaining a healthy gut microbiome may actually improve hair regrowth!

-To help you on your journey towards healthy hair, let's dive in to this topic by learning about the microbiome, and take a closer look at how your gut microbiome may be one of the factors in maintaining healthy hair and encouraging the absorption of biotin to maintain a healthy hair follicle growth cycle.
+To help you on your journey towards healthy hair, let's dive in to learn more about your gut microbiome and its impact on a healthy hair follicle growth cycle.
 We'll also go over some easy steps you can take to improve the balance of your gut bacteria to support your hair health.
+Plus, you'll learn more about the products you should use to combat thinning hair.

 What Is the Microbiome?